stoermelder/vcvrack-packone/docs/Arena.md

 ### IN-ports and OUT-ports

 The module has 8 input-ports with assigned controls for "Amount" and "Radius" and are routed their output-ports respectively.
 The signal sent to the OUT-port is calculated in this way: The amount is used to scale the input linearly between 0-100%.
 The radius defines the range of influence of the input-signal according to the euclidian distance between each of the MIX-objects in 2d-space considering the x/y coordinates of the objects.
-These weighted distances are summed in repect of one of the following OUT-modes:
+These weighted distances are summed in respect of one of the following OUT-modes:

 - Scale: Each MIX-port brings in at most 100/n% of the input-signal if n MIX-ports are active, so the output can reach 100% at most.
 - Limit: Each MIX-port brings in at most 100% of the input-signal and the output is limited at 100% of the input.